raisa-d/the-100-rpg/README.md

 ## Bugs

-Currently, there is one known bugs:
+Currently, there is one known bug:
 1. os.system("clear") does not work on Windows-- for Windows, it would need to be os.system("cls")

 The development team is working to resolve these issues.